Our Process Servers deliver and serve court documents at Prisons and Corrections Facilities to incarcerated inmates.

-You are here because you need to have your legal documents delivered, or as we Process Servers call it, “Served”, to an inmate who is incarcerated at FCI Gilmer located at 201 Fci Lane, Glenville, West Virginia.
+You are here because you need to have your legal documents delivered and court documents served by a Process Server.
+Local Process Servers refer to delivery of court papers as “Served”, after the inmate who is incarcerated within FCI Gilmer located at 201 Fci Lane, Glenville, West Virginia is handed your documents.
 Serving and delivering legal documents to a respondent / defendant / inmate is common place and a commonly performed task for private Process Servers, so you need not worry.
 Process Servers who perform process serving services at correctional institutions and prisons are tasked with the responsibility of contacting the facility, making the required appointment, traveling to, waiting and ultimately meeting the inmate and serving her/him with court issued documents.

 You should know, most prisons and correctional facilities, such as FCI Gilmer usually allow private Process Servers to have direct access to an inmate / respondent / defendant provided the Process Server follows the explicit rules and regulations set forth by the Warden and/or Management.
 However, there are some facilities and prisons that will not allow a private Process Server to effectuate legal process.
 It is your responsibility to make sure our Process Server will be granted access to the inmate before hiring us.
 We cannot guarantee your legal documents will be delivered but will try our best.
 You are paying us for our time and efforts to attempt service of process.

 Please make sure the FCI Gilmer, located at 201 Fci Lane in Glenville, West Virginia, allows private Process Servers access for the purposes of service of process BEFORE YOU RETAIN US!
 Prison policies frequently change, and you must make sure the current policy allows us to gain access to the inmate as required by state and federal statutes requiring personal service.